juju/docs/src/en/models-cmr.md

 the offering model, an administrator can set up allowed ingress subnets by creating a firewall rule.

-`juju set-firewall-rule <service name> --whitelist <cidr subnet>`
+`juju set-firewall-rule juju-application-offer --whitelist <cidr subnet>`

-Where 'service name' specifies the firewall rule applied to any offer in the current model.
-If a consumer attempts to create a relation with requested ingress outside the bounds of the whitelist subnet, the relation will fail and be marked as an error.
+Where 'juju-application-offer' denotes the firewall rule to apply to any offer in the current model.
+If a consumer attempts to create a relation with requested ingress outside the bounds of the whitelist subnet, the relation will fail.

 If the firewall rule is changed, it does not (currently) affect existing relations.
 Only new relations will be rejected if the changed firewall rules